Save $35

 Breast Cancer

-EstroGel is contraindicated in women with any of the following conditions: undiagnosed abnormal genital bleeding; known, suspected, or history of breast cancer; known or suspected estrogen-dependent neoplasia; active deep vein thrombosis, pulmonary embolism, or history of these conditions; active arterial thromboembolic disease, or a history of these conditions; known anaphylactic reaction or angioedema to EstroGel; known liver impairment or disease; known protein C, protein S, or antithrombin deficiency, or other known thrombophilic disorders; known or suspected pregnancy.
+EstroGel is contraindicated in women with any of the following conditions: undiagnosed abnormal genital bleeding; breast cancer or a history of breast cancer; estrogen-dependent neoplasia; active deep vein thrombosis, pulmonary embolism, or history of these conditions; active arterial thromboembolic disease (for example, stroke or MI), or a history of these conditions; known anaphylactic reaction, angioedema, or hypersensitivity to EstroGel; Hepatic impairment or disease; Protein C, protein S, or antithrombin deficiency, or other known thrombophilic disorders.

-Increase in the risk of breast cancer, ovarian cancer, gallbladder disease, severe hypercalcemia in patients with breast cancer and bone metastases, visual abnormalities such as retinal vascular thrombosis, elevated blood pressure, hypertriglyceridemia, hypothyroidism, fluid retention, and hypocalcemia have been reported in patients receiving estrogens.
+Increase in the risk of breast cancer, ovarian cancer, gallbladder disease, severe hypercalcemia in women with breast cancer and bone metastases, visual abnormalities such as retinal vascular thrombosis, elevated blood pressure, exacerbation of hypertriglyceridemia, exacerbation of hypothyroidism, fluid retention, and hypocalcemia have been reported in patients receiving estrogens.

-In clinical studies, the most commonly reported adverse events for EstroGel were breast pain, headache, and flatulence.
+In clinical studies, the most common adverse reactions with EstroGel (≥ 5 percent) were breast pain, headache, and flatulence.

 Please see full Prescribing Information, including Boxed Warnings.

 EstroGel® 0.06% (estradiol gel) is indicated for the treatment of moderate to severe vasomotor symptoms due to menopause and for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy due to menopause.
-When prescribing solely for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy due to menopause, topical vaginal products should be considered.
+When prescribing solely for the treatment of moderate to severe symptoms of vulvar and vaginal atrophy due to menopause, first consider the use of topical vaginal products.

 WARNING: ENDOMETRIAL CANCER, CARDIOVASCULAR DISORDERS, BREAST CANCER AND PROBABLE DEMENTIA